12-DAY TRIP/10 DAYS OF CYCLING – from €1,580

 We’re long-term supporters of the disaster relief organisation ShelterBox and donate £15 to the charity for every rider who joins this or any of our other tours.

-Read what previous riders thought on our reviews page (scroll down to find comments specifically on this tour).
-You can also continue to the bottom of this page for more pictures from previous Border Castles trips.
+Read what previous riders thought on our reviews page or keep scrolling down for more pictures from previous Border Castles trips.